SecureUtah/UtahWatch_prep/README.rst

 UtahWatch tracks the HTTPS support of websites of Utah-based entities.
 UtahWatch is part of the `SecureUtah.org`_ website.

 This repo is for the config files, templates, and scripts that are used to generate the UtahWatch website.
-The output files are then moved to ``https://github.com/SecureUtah/utahwatch`` to be served via GitHub Pages.
+The output files are then moved to ``https://github.com/SecureUtah/utahwatch`` and served via GitHub Pages.

-UtahWatch is a fork of `HTTPSWatch`_.
+UtahWatch is a customized fork of `HTTPSWatch`_.
 The HTTPSWatch code is available on `GitHub`_ and was originally created by Benjamin Peterson.

 -----------